carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/06-Nextflow_Best_Practice.md

 ```
 {: .language-javascript}

-In the above example we have used a closure (curly brackets) to give more memory to the process for each attempt.
+In the above example we have used a closure (curly brackets) to calculate how much memory to give to each attempt.
 So the process will ask for 10 GB, then 20 GB and finally 30 GB and if the job still fails with 30 GB then it stops the pipeline and outputs the error.